Fortunato Abat: Later life

 Despite retirement, Abat continued to play a role in Philippine politics, without escaping controversy.
 Abat, who formed the National Coalition for Solidarity (NCS) and the Movement for National Salvation (MVS) later called President Arroyo to resign after she was implicated in a series of scandals.

+Abat's grave at the Libingan ng mga Bayani.

 In December 2005, Abat was arrested after he called on the formation of a revolutionary government, of which he is the new President of the Philippines, and called on the resignation of President Arroyo over allegations of corruption.

 On August 15, 2006, Abat called for the abolition of the Philippine Government and the Philippine Constitution, and the creation of a "Transition Government" of "Discipline and Authoritative Governance" where "All the three (3) branches of government are collectively responsible and accountable to the President that has oversight power over the discharge of their functions and responsibilities.
 Focus of governance.
 Governance is focused on the civil service and the military and police service."

 Abat served as the Chairman of the Military Service Board under Arroyo's successor, President Benigno Aquino III.